 Using the WhatsApp desktop client for Mac or Windows can help share screenshots or explainer photos with colleagues, friends, or family.

-It is easier to drop images into a message thread on a laptop than it is to download and share pics on Android or iOS.
+It is easier to drop images into a message thread on a laptop than to download and share pics on Android or iOS.

 Removing them from the phone does not delete them from the historic messages stored on the WhatsApp desktop client.